Fagu Himachal Pradesh — A Misty Apple Village Where I Found the Home Stays More Commercial Than Hotels

 We checked our rooms.
 Ours was a simple room with a bed, a chair, a table, and two side stools.
 The other wood-paneled rooms cost more.
 From the garden, we could see the various home stays and their orchards on our left.

 Warning us to not use too much electricity and water, the hosts left after a while.
 We were thankful for the two cauliflowers they had got from their fields, and so we prepared dinner.

 A tiny kitchen stood at the back of the house.
 I was at the counter cooking, and my partner sat at the kitchen steps cutting mangoes.
 The wooden door of the kitchen opened into the neighbor’s apple orchards behind.
 And I broke some of the bathua plants hoping to make parathas the next day.
 We also got homemade butter, curd, and milk from a home nearby.
 The meal was sumptuous.

 As we ate, the sky started drizzling.
 Grey clouds had thickened to almost form a dark sheet above our heads.
 Our estimation predicated rainfall all night.

 A long travel day demands a good night’s sleep.
 The rooms didn’t have cupboards so we kept our bags on the floor.
 And we got into bed.

 I woke up with a squeaky sound many times at night.
 Drowsy, I only figured after a while the screechy noise was made by the duvet.
 The bed’s wooden work wasn’t finished and the duvet kept getting stuck in the wood.
-But I always love listening to the rain patter on the roof so I enjoyed the night.
+But listening to the rain patter on the roof, I enjoyed the night.